unytics/bigfunctions/README.md

 ## 🚀 Deploy BigFunctions in your GCP project

+You can also deploy any bigfunction in your project.

-To deploy a bigfunction named 'my_bigfunction' defined as a yaml file located in 'bigfunctions' folder simply call:
+To deploy 'my_bigfunction' defined in file 'bigfunctions/my_bigfunction.yaml' folder simply call:

 ``` sh
 bigfun deploy my_bigfunction